 🪪 You will be able to drive in Mallorca with a licence issued in the European Union and the European Economic Area or with an international licence.
 Check all the requirements to drive in Mallorca in this article!

-All you can see in Mallorca
+What to see in Mallorca

 If you don’t know the island and you don’t want to miss anything, we recommend that you download the map of Mallorca that we have prepared for you, completely free of charge.
 With it you will be able to organise your itinerary easily, as it includes all the main sights of the island.